-Yes, Meghan was awarded just $1.35 in her suit against a British tabloid.
+Yes, Meghan was awarded just $1.35 in her privacy suit against a British tabloid.
 But that’s only part of the story.

 Hashim Mude, a visiting lecturer in media law at City University, said that to come up with that figure, the Mail on Sunday would have had to provide “accurate financial information as to how much it made from the infringing material.”

-To try to get at that number, they could have included an “audited schedule of receipts, how many physical copies of the newspaper were sold, what was the overall profit generated from the infringing material and the costs incurred in generating that profit,” he said.
+To try to get at that number, it could have included an “audited schedule of receipts, how many physical copies of the newspaper were sold, what was the overall profit generated from the infringing material and the costs incurred in generating that profit,” he said.

 Mark Stephens, a media lawyer at the London-based Howard Kennedy firm, said that during trials expert evidence can be sought over how much the infringing material helped boost sales, although this case did not go to trial.

-But he said that a number would have still be generated “forensically” or simply “dealt with by sticking a thumb in the air” and landing on a figure both parties agree to.
+But he said that a number would still be generated “forensically” or simply “dealt with by sticking a thumb in the air” and landing on a figure to which both parties agree.
 He guessed it would be north of $100,000.

-“It looks as if they weighed up their options, and then decided that an account of profits in the copyright is going to give her more money than the invasion of privacy,” said Stephens.
+“It looks as if they weighed up their options, and then decided that an account of profits in the copyright is going to give her more money than the invasion of privacy,” Stephens said.

-Damages awarded in other cases involving high profile figures taking on media outlets — and winning — can vary widely, but they generally are not eye-popping sums like some cases in America.
+Damages awarded in other cases involving high-profile figures taking on media outlets — and winning — can vary widely, but they generally are not eye-popping sums like some cases in America.
+By comparison, in 2016, a jury awarded Hulk Hogan, the pro wrestler whose real name is Terry Bollea, a whopping $115 million in a sex tape lawsuit.

 The British supermodel Naomi Campbell, for example, won a breach of confidentiality lawsuit against the Daily Mirror for publishing a report on her struggle with drug addiction, which included a photograph of her leaving a Narcotics Anonymous meeting.
 The High Court order, which was later upheld by the House of Lords, found that even celebrities have some rights to privacy, and ordered the Mirror to pay her just $4,700.

-The sums awarded in these case are usually dwarfed by legal fees, which can easily balloon into the hundreds of thousands.
+The sums awarded in these cases are usually dwarfed by legal fees, which can easily balloon into the hundreds of thousands.
 Meghan is set to receive £300,000 ($406,000) in legal fees by Friday, according to a court order, an installment for what could be a much larger figure.
 In England, the default is for the loser’s side to pay a substantial portion of the winner’s legal fees, which in this case is estimated to be over $2 million.

 Read more: